Narcolepsy is a long-term neurological condition that causes fragmented sleep and excessive daytime sleepiness.

 Narcolepsy can range in severity from mild to severe.
 In severe cases, it can negatively impact social activities, school, work, and overall health and well-being.
 A person with narcolepsy may fall asleep at any time, such as while talking or driving.

 Symptoms tend to appear in a person’s teenage years or early 20s or 30s.
 In the United States, it is

 This article outlines the symptoms, causes, and treatment options associated with narcolepsy.

 Narcolepsy is a sleep disorder that features excessive daytime sleepiness.

 In a typical sleep cycle, a person will first enter the early stage of sleep, then the deeper sleep stages.
 This is when REM sleep occurs.
-It takes around 60–90 minutes to reach the stage of REM sleep.
+It takes around

 For people with narcolepsy, however, REM sleep occurs within 15 minutes in the sleep cycle and intermittently during the waking hours.
 It is during REM sleep that vivid dreams and muscle paralysis occur.

 Type 1 involves sleepiness and cataplexy.
 Tests will show that the person is almost entirely missing a neurotransmitter known as hypocretin.
 This may occur after an infection triggers an autoimmune condition.

 Type 2 mainly involves excessive daytime sleepiness, but there is usually no sudden weakness.

 Secondary narcolepsy can result when trauma or a tumor results in damage to the hypothalamus.
 This is a part of the brain involved in sleep.